EQCodes/eq-cloud-resume-challenge/README.md

 <h1>Cloud Resume Challenge</h1>
 <h2>Overview</h2>

 This is my online AWS hosted cloud resume as part of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws) .
-I used this as a learning project when I joined the Skyscanner Production Platform Tribe as a Software Engineer after completing the [Code First Girls Full Stack Degree](https://codefirstgirls.com/courses/cfgdegree/) to develop my understanding of AWS services, Infrastructure as Code and CI/CD.
+I used this as a learning project when I joined Skyscanner as a Software Engineer after completing the [Code First Girls Full Stack Degree](https://codefirstgirls.com/courses/cfgdegree/) to develop my understanding of AWS services, Infrastructure as Code and CI/CD.

+This version of the repo is a copy of my internal Skyscanner repo, so various CICD files and lines of config have been removed for this public repo.

 The site can be viewed [here](https://eqcloudresume.skyscannerlabs.net) and, when connected to the Skyscanner VPN, there is a live visitor counter.
 Screenshots of the web page are below: